quantumudit/Static-Personal-Portfolio/readme.md

 This project focuses on building a static personal portfolio website with HTML and CSS for a fictitious person named **James Phillips** who works as a full-time fullstack engineer at [DreamZone Inc.][company_website_link] and also as a part-time freelance web developer.

+> This website is non-responsive so, it looks better in laptop/desktop screens.

 ## Prerequisites

 The major skills that are required as prerequisite to fully understand this project are as follows: